On a class of explicit Cauchy-Stieltjes transforms related to monotone stable and free Poisson laws: Acknowledgements

 This work was initiated during the authors' visit to CIMAT, thanks to the hospitality of Professor V\'{i}ctor P\'{e}rez-Abreu, who also suggested many improvements of the paper.
+Octavio Arizmendi was supported by funds of R. Speicher from the Alfried Krupp von Bohlen und Halbach Stiftung.
+Takahiro Hasebe was supported by Global COE Program at Kyoto University.